How To Use Fenugreek For Diabetes Control?

 Soaked Seeds: Soak 1-2 tablespoons of fenugreek seeds in a glass of water overnight.

-Drink the water along with the seeds on an empty stomach in the morning.
+Drink the water and chew the seeds (if tolerated) on an empty stomach in the morning.
 This can help regulate blood sugar levels throughout the day.

 Sprouted Seeds: